How to increase your Testosterone Levels

 The most straightforward, most natural place to start is with your diet.
-Saturated and monounsaturated fats have both been to shown to increase testosterone levels.
+Saturated and monounsaturated fats have both been shown to increase testosterone levels.
 As a study in the Journal of Applied Physiology notes: Individuals consuming a diet containing 20% fat compared with a diet containing 40% fat have significantly lower concentrations of T. Also, the replacement of dietary carbohydrates with protein has been shown to decrease T concentrations.
 These studies indicate that the energy supplied by the different macronutrients has a significant influence on T concentrations.
 In other words, if your diet is high in healthy fat, there is a greater chance that your overall testosterone levels will be higher.

 Some outstanding, high-fat foods to incorporate into your diet are Red meat, Cheese, Eggs, Olive and coconut oil, Avocado, Peanut butter.

 Two things to remember, however, as you bring these foods into your diet.
 First, if you are not carefully monitoring your calorie intake, you can put on weight, which is not good for your health.
 Second, there is a debate about whether or not to maintain or drop your carbohydrate levels when adding high-fat food.

 In addition to improving your diet, taking supplements can also be an effective, natural way to maintain your overall testosterone levels.
 One thing to note: there are many supplements that seems to have a connection with raising or maintaining healthy testosterone levels.
 A couple of the staples for most everyone is vitamin D3 and omega-3 fish oil.

 So what other supplements should you be taking?

 Numerous studies have demonstrated the testosterone boosting power of high-intensity Interval Training (HIIT).